 Swiss Route on Grand Capucin SE face

-This classic route dating 1956 runs on the sublime obelisk of Grand Capucin, a huge arrow of exceptional red protogyn granite thrown towards the sky, rising steeply out of the Géant Glacier at the left-hand side of Mont Blanc du Tacul.
+This classic route dating 1956 runs on the sublime obelisk of Grand Capucin, a huge arrow of exceptional red protogyn granite thrown towards the sky, rising steeply out of the Géant Glacier on the left-hand side of Mont Blanc du Tacul.
 Quite a historical route, the easier one to get the summit of Grand Capucin, but anyhow challenging, involving both high level free climb and aid climb.
 Also surrounded by numberless outstanding modern routes, perfectly equipped, nowadays Swiss route hasn’t lost its value, deserving to both “old school” climbers and free-climbers a charming adventure in a superb milieu: to the first ones the possibility to climb it by the old style, to the second a challenging free-climb reaching the 6b grade (5.11) with some aid points or, totally free-climbing, the 7b (5.12b).
 Quick parties can climb the route in 1 day, both from Courmayeur and Chamonix, but the best solution is largely to spend the overnight at Rifugio Torino or at Refuge des Cosmiques, both for a more relaxed climb and a good acclimatization.

 Approach from Courmayeur